 Dutch cookie & 2 German (Max Weiss & Schuhmann) Lebkuchen tins maybe 1988 - 1990

-Following England, we lived in Germany 3 years and the tins had a great impact on me in order to learn of German Lebkuchen history (gingerbread spice, nut, & honey cookies & cakes, shipped worldwide).
+Following England, we lived in Germany 3 years and the tins had a great impact on me in order to learn of German Lebkuchen history (gingerbread spice, nut, & honey cookies & cakes, sometimes shipped world-wide).
 Today this historical Lebkuchen tin collection (800+, but most in storage!!) is believed to be the largest, or 2nd largest in the world.
-There is no such collection kept & exhibited anyplace in Germany itself!
+There is no such known collection kept & exhibited anyplace in Germany itself!

 This 40+-year collection represents & recognizes:

-1) the enormous 1850-1920 German immigration
+1) the enormous 1850-1920 U.S.- German immigration

 2) the result of a significant contribution to some of the main "flour grains" we have in the USA today which have had a major impact, & have given a great benefit to the baking development of Bread Culture in this country, and also

 3) the first Bread Museum in Ulm, Germany, in 1955.
-Hopefully in 2024, the hearts of enough people will understand the significance of preserving this art & help to take part in establishing a museum on our land.
-If so, then these will be donated to enhance our art world & be available to all of us (via this website & in real life) as the only such art museum in the United States.
+Hopefully in 2025, the hearts of enough people will understand the significance of preserving this art & help to take part in establishing a museum on our land.
+If so, then these will be donated to enhance our art world & be available to all of us (via this website & in real life) as the only such lithographed tin art museum in the United States.

 One of the goals for the Tins of Taste Museum's Study Center throughout the future is to date as many of its tins as possible, especially the German Lebkuchen tins.
 The intent, for a historical record, is to have at least all of the tins in this museum (currently about 4000 --- 2K European and 2K U.S.), in an online archive with a production date & the designer / company, if possible.
 Sadly, this date information is rarely included on the tin.